nickcox/cd-extras/readme.md

 ## Extending expansion to other commands

-You can extend the list of commands that participate in enhanced completion for either directories, files, or both files and directories, using the `DirCompletions` `FileCompletions` and `PathCompletions` [options](#configure) respectively.
+You can extend the list of commands that participate in enhanced completion for either *directories* or *files*, or for both *files and directories*, using the `DirCompletions` `FileCompletions` and `PathCompletions` [options](#configure) respectively.

-(`FileCompletions` is generally the least useful of the three since you can't tab through intermediate directories to get to the file you're looking for.)
+(`FileCompletions` is the least useful of the three since you can't tab through intermediate directories to get to the file you're looking for.)

 ```sh
 [~]> setocd DirCompletions mkdir